-- Observation of non-archaeological groundworks across the Phase 3 area based on the information in Beech Developments drawing NL-PH3-SS-100 (Figure 01), viz., the removal of topsoil and subsoil during groundworks within the boundary of the development. - The Phase 3 programme will commence in November 2015.
-The initial areas of work will focus on an access road as far as the southern edge of the site compound/Building Phase B (Plots 12 to 20 and 63); Building Phase A (Plots 1 to 11 and 64); sales office/parking area; and site compound, if the existing ground level is to be reduced. - It is anticipated that the watching brief of Phase 3 will take a total of 13 working days. - Specific site days for the watching brief will be arranged between the client (Beech Developments) and the GAT project manager, with nominated areas of the site identified, for example, the access road and anticipated length of time for the work. - The GAT project officer will meet with the client's representatives on site and the sub-contractor undertaking the topsoil/subsoil strip to confirm the nominated areas of work. - The GAT project officer will undertake the watching brief of the designated area.
-If the project officer is satisfied that this area does not have archaeological features/deposits the relevant people i.e. the client, the sub-contractor and GAT project manager will be informed. - The GAT project manager will inform GAPS and the client's site manager which areas of the site are deemed to be archaeologically completed and signed off.
+- Observation of non-archaeological groundworks across the Phase 3 and Extension area based on the information in Beech Developments drawing NL-PH3-SS-105 (Figure 01), viz., the removal of topsoil and subsoil during groundworks within the boundary of the development. - The Phase 3 programme will commence in November 2015.
+The initial areas of work will focus on an access road as far as the southern edge of the site compound/Building Phase B (Plots 12 to 20 and 63); Building Phase A (Plots 1 to 11 and 64); sales office/parking area; and site compound, if the existing ground level is to be reduced. - The Phase 3 Extension programme will commence in April 2016.
+The entire area outlined in Figure 01 will be topsoil stripped, with the northern section set aside for use as a new site compound and parking area.
+A portion of the area to the south of this area will be set aside for topsoil storage. - It is anticipated that in May 2016 trenches will be excavated for the two overhead power cables that currently cross the development area on an E-W axis.
+This area will be topsoil/subsoil stripped and monitored by a GAT Project Officer in advance of the cable trenches being excavated. - It is anticipated that the watching brief of Phase 3 (including the extension) will take a total of 13 working days. - Specific site days for the watching brief will be arranged between the client (Beech Developments) and the GAT project manager, with nominated areas of the site identified, for example, the access road and anticipated length of time for the work. - The GAT project officer will meet with the client's representatives on site and the sub-contractor undertaking the topsoil/subsoil strip to confirm the nominated areas of work.

-- If the GAT project officer identifies potential archaeological features/deposits, they will be given adequate time by the sub-contractor to investigate and evaluate its significance. - Confirmed archaeological features/deposits will be investigated by the project officer once the watching brief in that area has been completed. - The GAT project officer will inform the client and GAT project manager who in turn will make GAPS aware of the discovery. - GAPS and the client will be regularly updated on the progress of the archaeological watching brief by the GAT project manager. - A written and photographic record of every watching brief visit. - Preparation of full archive report.
+- The GAT project officer will undertake the watching brief of the designated area.
+If the project officer is satisfied that this area does not have archaeological features/deposits the relevant people i.e. the client, the sub-contractor and GAT project manager will be informed. - The GAT project manager will inform GAPS and the client's site manager which areas of the site are deemed to be archaeologically completed and signed off. - If the GAT project officer identifies potential archaeological features/deposits, they will be given adequate time by the sub-contractor to investigate and evaluate its significance. - Confirmed archaeological features/deposits will be investigated by the project officer once the watching brief in that area has been completed. - The GAT project officer will inform the client and GAT project manager who in turn will make GAPS aware of the discovery. - GAPS and the client will be regularly updated on the progress of the archaeological watching brief by the GAT project manager. - A written and photographic record of every watching brief visit. - Preparation of full archive report.